shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-20.md

 ---
 title : Yield Analytics 7.20
-description : Learn about an advanced filter created on the left hand column of the Availability screen called Roadblock.
+description : Learn about an advanced filter on the left hand column of the Availability screen called Roadblock.

 ms.date : 10/28/2023
 ms.custom : yield-analytics-ui